timoxley/sentry/README.md

 # Sentry

 Sentry is a simple node tool to watch for file changes (using a path, wildcards, or regexes) and execute a function or shell command.
+It's like a [watchr](https://github.com/mynyml/watchr) or [guard](https://github.com/guard/guard) for node.

 ## Installation